Birds of Prey: The Complete Series DVD Collection Studio: Warner Bros. Home Entertainment Release Date: July 15, 2008

 I want to note that some music, including the show's original theme song, have been replaced.
 And it's not done well.
 So brace yourself for some jarring changes to each episode.

 And the same can be said for the extras, which is nothing more than the original unaired pilot, in anamorphic widescreen oddly enough, and the entire Gotham Girls online cartoon series.
 The unaired plot is a nice addition to the set, especially with the changes, admittedly minor but still interesting.
 The complete run of Gotham Girls is a great and fun addition that fan of DC's Animated Universe should enjoy.
 They're spread over three discs, with each disc housing a ten-episode season of this enjoyable web-series.
 The series is a fun distraction, nothing more, though the third season is actually a bit ambitious.
 It's a small collection of extras, but extras that should give fans a good way to spend a couple of hours.
+For more on Gotham Girls, check out the subsite here.
 This collection is seriously lacking a good "making-of" featurette, but I suppose the insert does help fill-in with some interesting production information.

 Overall, like I said, I'm going to give this release a Recommended rating, but with some reservations.
 It's a complete guilty pleasure for Batman fans.
 It's not that good of a show, but it manages to somehow be enjoyable, even amidst the bad special effects, acting, and lame-duck storylines.
 The DVD itself is nothing special, with an average audio/video transfer, maybe a bit below average, and a small collection of extras.
 Regardless, this release is something that should give both Batman-fans with some extra income something to plunk down some cash on and Birds of Prey fans something to finally enjoy.